Terminator 3: Rise of the Machines: Box office

 Terminator 3: Rise of the Machines earned $150.4 million in the United States and Canada and $283 million in other territories, for a worldwide total of $433.4 million.
 It was the seventh-highest-grossing film of 2003.

-Terminator 3: Rise of the Machines was released on July 2, 2003.
+In the United States and Canada, Terminator 3: Rise of the Machines was released on July 2, 2003.
 It earned $12.5 million on its first day, including $4 million from Tuesday night previews.
 The film grossed $44 million during its opening weekend, combined with the $72.5 million five-day Wednesday opening gross.
-It had the fifth-highest opening weekend for an R-rated film, behind The Matrix Reloaded, American Pie 2, 8 Mile, and Hannibal.
-The film also scored the third-highest Fourth of July opening weekend, after Men in Black II and Independence Day.
-Moreover, it competed against other films that were released during the summer season like Finding Nemo, The Italian Job, Hulk, Legally Blonde 2: Red, White & Blonde, Charlie's Angels: Full Throttle, and Bruce Almighty.
+At the time of its opening, it had the fifth-highest opening weekend for an R-rated film, behind The Matrix Reloaded, American Pie 2, 8 Mile, and Hannibal.
+The film also scored the fourth-highest Fourth of July opening weekend, after Men in Black, Men in Black II, and Independence Day.
+Moreover, it competed against other films that were released around the same time like Finding Nemo, The Italian Job, Hulk, Legally Blonde 2: Red, White & Blonde, Charlie's Angels: Full Throttle, Bruce Almighty, and 2 Fast 2 Furious.
 These films would even dominate the weaker opening of Sinbad: Legend of the Seven Seas, an underperforming animated film.
 Additionally, Terminator 3: Rise of the Machines surpassed Batman & Robin for having the biggest opening weekend for any film starring Arnold Schwarzenegger.
-It would remain at the top of the box office until it was dethroned by Pirates of the Caribbean: The Curse of the Black Pearl the following week.
+It would remain at the top of the box office until it was dethroned by Pirates of the Caribbean: The Curse of the Black Pearl and The League of Extraordinary Gentlemen the following week.
+Terminator 3: Rise of the Machines completed its theatrical run on October 30, 2003, making it the year's eighth-highest-grossing film.
+Warner Bros. said that the film was meaningfully profitable for them.